 In comments developed by the Residential Mortgage Committee, GSE Reform Task Force, and RMBS 3.0 Task Force—over 600 individual members—SFIG provides Treasury with the industry's response.

 SEC Issues NRSRO Final Rules

-Under final rules recently approved by the SEC, nationally recognized statistical rating organizations ("NRSROs") and other due diligence providers will be subject to significant limitations on a broader range of activities, beyond the assignment of credit ratings.
+Under final rules recently approved by the SEC, nationally recognized statistical rating organizations ("NRSROs") and other due diligence providers will be subject to significant limitations on activities beyond the assignment of credit ratings.
 SFIG is working with rating agencies, accounting firms, law firms and other members of the Credit Rating Reform Task Force to assist with their understanding of the rules and has published a briefing book as part of the education effort.